 Unlike other barbell movements that might require years of mastery to perfect, using a sandbag is pretty simple, as long as you know how to pick up a weight correctly – straight back, core engaged, knees tracking, feet rooted, etc.

-If you’re thinking about purchasing a sandbag as an addition to your current programming or looking for something new to try at your home gym, weighted bags make perfect at-home functional fitness tools.
-Let’s take a look at the benefits of a bag, what to look for when you purchase one, and a sample workout routine.
+If you’re thinking about purchasing a sandbag as an addition to your current programming or looking for something new to try at your home gym, these weighted bags make perfect at-home functional fitness tools.
+Let’s take a look at the many benefits of a bag, what to look for when you purchase one, and a sample workout routine.